Sub-millimeter propagation of antiferromagnetic magnons via magnon-photon coupling: Results

-A Fourier transform was applied to visualize the population of magnons and phonons in $k$--$f$ space, using waveforms that were $150$--$945\ \mathrm{\mu m}$ from the excitation spot (the region inside the black dashed frame, as shown in Fig. \ref{fig:Figure_results}d.).
-Figure \ref{fig:Figure_results}d shows the linear dispersion of terahertz electromagnetic waves.
-This study selectively extracted the components with a finite group velocity when the excitation spot was excluded from the Fourier transform.
-Therefore, Fig. \ref{fig:Figure_results}d contains no signals of phonons or magnons localized at the pump spot.
-The group velocity of the electromagnetic waves was approximately $6.1\times 10^7\ \mathrm{m\, s^{-1}}$.
-Thus, the corresponding refractive index was $n_{\mathrm{THz}}=4.9$.
-This value is comparable to that reported in a previous study [$n_{\mathrm{THz}} = 5.2$ at $400\ \mathrm{K}$ (ref.
-27)] and is greater than the refractive index for the pump pulse ($n_{\mathrm{pump}} = 2.7$), which supports Cherenkov-type phase matching.
+A Fourier transform was performed to visualize the population of phonon-polaritons and magnon-polaritons in $k$--$f$ space, employing waveforms ranging from $150$ to $\SI{945}{\micro\meter}$ from the excitation spot (the region within the black dashed frame, as depicted in Fig. \ref{fig:Figure_results}a).
+The frequency resolution is primarily limited by the time window (50 ps).
+Figure \ref{fig:Figure_results}d illustrates the linear dispersion of phonon-polaritons.
+Through this method, components with a finite group velocity were selectively extracted when excluding the excitation spot from the Fourier transform.
+Consequently, Fig. \ref{fig:Figure_results}d does not contain signals of phonons or magnons localized at the pump spot.
+The velocity of the phonon-polaritons was approximately $\SI{6.1e7}{m.s^{-1}}$, leading to a corresponding refractive index of $n_{\mathrm{THz}}=4.9$.
+This value aligns with that reported in a previous study [$n_{\mathrm{THz}} = 5.2$ at $\SI{400}{K}$ (ref. \cite{Bialek19})], and it surpasses the refractive index for the pump pulse ($n_{\mathrm{pu}} = 2.7$).
+Note that the splitting of the phonon-polariton mode is visible in Fig. \ref{fig:Figure_results}d, which may be attributed to the multimodal nature of the phonon-polariton with its finite thickness\cite{Yang10}.
 However, anticrossings corresponding to magnon-photon coupling were not clearly identified.

-We translated the Fourier transform domain in the time direction to selectively extract the components with different group velocities, as shown in Figs. \ref{fig:Figure_results}a, \ref{fig:Figure_results}b, and \ref{fig:Figure_results}c.
-We found a specific component at $f=0.56\ \mathrm{THz}$ and $k=60\ \mathrm{rad\, mm^{-1}}$ increases its power significantly later than the other components, as shown in Fig. 2d, 2e and 2f in that order (See Supplementary Movie 2).
-Temperature-dependence measurements revealed that the frequencies at which the specific components appeared were consistent with the frequencies of the magnon $\Psi_1^{(1)}$ mode\cite{bialek2018spin}, as shown in Fig. \ref{fig:Figure_results}k.
-Thus, we conclude that this signal is located at the anticrossing point of the dispersion curves of magnon $\Psi_1^{(1)}$ mode and photons, manifesting the signal originates from magnon-polariton.
+We translated the Fourier transform domain in the time direction to selectively extract the components with different group velocities, as depicted in Fig. \ref{fig:Figure_results}a--c.
+Interestingly, we observed that a specific component at $f=\SI{0.56}{THz}$ and $k=\SI{60}{rad.mm^{-1}}$ exhibited a significant increase in power later than the other components, as illustrated in Fig. \ref{fig:Figure_results}d--f in sequence (refer to Supplementary Movie SM2).
+Subsequent temperature-dependence measurements revealed that the frequencies at which these specific components appeared were consistent with the frequencies of the magnon $\Psi_1^{(1)}$ mode\cite{Talbayev11,Skiadopoulou15,Matsubara16,Bialek18,Khan20}, as shown in Fig. \ref{fig:Figure_results}k (see also Supplementary Information II for the distribution power spectra).
+Hence, we conclude that this signal is located at the anticrossing point of the dispersion curves of magnon $\Psi_1^{(1)}$ mode and photons, indicating that the signal originates from magnon-polaritons.